 Charge Per Hour or Per Project

 Finally, the number one question you need to ask yourself is if you want to get paid by the project or by the hour.
-This question comes up for debate in popular writing forums at least once a year.
+This question comes up for debate in popular writing chats at least once a year.